Documentation

 governed-example.ts

-import { StrixGovernance } from '@strixgov/sdk';
+import { StrixGovernance } from '@strixgov/governance-core';

 const strix = new StrixGovernance({